pact-foundation/pact_broker/DEVELOPER_DOCUMENTATION.md

 * `latest_pacts` - This view has the same columns as `all_pact_revisions`, but it only contains the latest revision of the pact for the latest consumer version for each consumer/provider pair.
 It is what a user would consider the "latest pact", and maps to the resource at `/pacts/provider/Provider/consumer/Consumer/latest`

 * `latest_tagged_pacts` - This view has the same columns as `all_pact_revisions`, plus a `tag_name` column.
 It is used to return the pact for the latest tagged version of a consumer.

+* `latest_verifications` - The most recent verification for each pact version.